-It is a brick construction made of brick zendrówka on a stone foundation.
+The church was built of bricks using a zendrówka on a stone foundation.
 The shape of the church was erected on a rectangular plan, with a square tower passing through the octagonal part of the roof.
-To the north wall adjoins the sacristy erected in the 17th century.
-At the point where the northern wall of the tower meets the western side of the nave, there is a stair turret.
-The walls of the nave are topped with a plastered frieze, and the eastern wall with a triangular gable from the 19th century.
+At the place where the northern wall of the tower and the west side of the nave meet, there is a stair turret leading to the tower floor.
+The walls of the nave are topped with a plastered frieze, and the eastern wall with a triangular gable (transformed in the nineteenth century).
 The window and door openings of the nave are pointed.
 The entrance to the undertower porch is closed semicircularly.
 Under the tower there is an pointed, richly profiled portal, and in the southern wall there is a trace of the walled portal.
-The interior of the church was covered with a barrel vault in the 16th century.
-In the sacristy there is a barrel-groin vault, and under the tower there is a rib vault.
+The interior of the church was covered with a barrel vault in the 16th century, and the space under the tower was topped with a rib vault.